DD2480-group16/lab2CI_Server/README.md

 * delete the webhook in the webhook configuration page.

 ## How compilation has been implemented and unit-tested:
+Compilation is implemented by running commands in the command line from the code.
+From the XML data sent with the webhook when a commit occurs, the branch and repo are extracted.
+The repo is cloned into a folder named tempRepo.
+In the tempRepo folder the branch is changed to the branch the commit occured.
+Then the project is built with gradle.

 ## How test execution has been implemented and unit-tested.
+Test execution is implemented by building the already cloned repo with gradle.
+Since this will run all the associated tests for the project.

 ## Statement of contributions: